jexmarc/asdocwikijs/user-accounts.md

     1. If you supplied a mobile phone number, you will be given the opportunity to verify it now.
 (For more details, see Verifying your mobile phone number).
     1. Otherwise, you should be presented with a message indicating **Success**!
 1. At this point, you must verify your email address.

+## Verifying your email address

+After you submit a request for an account, you will need to verify that the email address you entered is indeed yours.

+NOTE: If you submitted a mobile phone number, you'll need to verify that as well as a separate process.
+See Verifying your mobile phone number.

+- Go to your email and find the message that was dispatched to you.
+It will have a subject line of: **ACTION REQUIRED: Verify your account with AmmoSeek.com**
+- Inside that email will be a link that, when clicked, will verify that you indeed own the email address you entered when you created your account.
+- Click that link, and then you will be allowed to log into AmmoSeek.com using the same SignUpSignInButton.png button.

+***If you cannot find the verification email***:

+Check your "spam" or "bulk" mail folder.
+If this happens, use the mechanisms within you email client to make sure that messages from admin@ammoseek.com are no longer treated as spam.
+If you still can't find the email, go to our main page where you'll see a message containing a link to resend your verification email.
+If you continue to have trouble, please email us at admin@ammoseek.com from the same account you attempted to sign up with, and we'll do our best to assist you.
+Verifying your mobile phone number